nicolafranchini/venomaps/readme.txt

 == Installation ==

-Upload the plugin folder `openmaps` to the `/wp-content/plugins/` directory Activate the plugin through the Plugins menu in WordPress Create a new map under OpenMaps > Add New
+Upload the plugin folder `venomaps` to the `/wp-content/plugins/` directory Activate the plugin through the Plugins menu in WordPress Create a new map under VenoMaps > Add New
-Select the generated shortcode and insert it inside any post or page, or search OpenMaps among Blocks Use the OpenMaps widget to select a map and insert it inside your sidebars Optionally add new styles inside Settings > OpenMaps
+Select the generated shortcode and insert it inside any post or page, or search VenoMaps among Blocks Use the VenoMaps widget to select a map and insert it inside your sidebars Optionally add new styles inside Settings > VenoMaps

 == Frequently Asked Questions ==